terminusdb/terminusdb-console/CONTRIBUTING.md

 a development version of the console available, just set this environment variable.

-It you are running TerminusDB via [quickstart], then you can set this in your ENV file, see ENV.example.
+It you are running TerminusDB via quickstart, then you can set this in your `ENV` file, see `ENV.example`.

 ## Working with a local version of console